rantahar/scicomp-docs/rse/become-a-rse.rst

 --------

-Below, we have a large list of the types of technologies which are valued our researchers and useful to our RSEs.  **No one person is expected to know everything, but we will hire a variety of people to cover many of the things you see here.**
+Below, we have a large list of the types of technologies which are valued by our researchers and useful to our RSEs.  **No one person is expected to know everything, but we will hire a variety of people to cover many of the things you see here.**